 Get your bearings of the city from one of Dubai's many skyscrapers © Ashraf Jandali / Shutterstock

 The world’s tallest building, the Burj Khalifa, is visible from just about anywhere in the city – on a clear day, you can see it from 95km away.
 It’s currently home to the world’s highest observation deck at a vertiginous 555m.
-At its feet, you’ll find the Dubai Mall, the world’s busiest, as well as the all-singing, all-dancing Dubai Fountain which is the world’s… ah, you already guessed.
+At its feet, you’ll find the Dubai Mall, the world’s busiest, as well as the all-singing, all-dancing Dubai Fountain, which is the world’s … ah, you already guessed.

 For a hint of what Dubai was like before the oil boom, head to Dubai Creek.
 Take an abra across the creek from Deira to Bur Dubai (or vice versa) and explore the various souqs, where you live and die by your ability to haggle for gold, spices and garments.
-Delve into the emirate’s fascinating history at the Dubai Museum in the Al Fahidi Fort, the oldest building in the city and then take a short taxi ride to the new Etihad Museum in Jumeriah, which looks at the formation of the United Arab Emirates in the 1970s.
+Delve into the emirate’s fascinating history at the Dubai Museum in the Al Fahidi Fort, the oldest building in the city and then take a short taxi ride to the Etihad Museum in Jumeirah, which looks at the formation of the United Arab Emirates in the 1970s.

-It can seem like the only thing that never changes in Dubai is the vast Arabian desert, but in fact it’s constantly evolving, the wind altering and renewing it every day.
-There are many companies offering excursions into the red dunes, varying from wild off-roading trips to more educational tours designed to help you better understand life in the sand.
+It can seem like the only thing that never changes in Dubai is the vast desert, but in fact it’s constantly evolving, the wind altering and renewing it every day.
+There are many companies offering excursions into the red dunes, varying from wild off-roading trips to more educational tours designed to help you better understand life in the sands.

 Grab lunch with a view of iconic sights like the Burj Al Arab © Gimas / Shutterstock